apache/cordova-docs/docs/it/edge/guide/appdev/whitelist/index.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Guida di whitelist

-Dominio whitelisting è un modello di sicurezza che controlla l'accesso a domini esterni, oltre che un'applicazione si ha alcun controllo.
+Dominio whitelisting è un modello di sicurezza che controlla l'accesso a domini esterni, oltre che l'applicazione non ha alcun controllo.
 Criteri di protezione predefiniti di Cordova consentono l'accesso a qualsiasi sito.
 Prima di spostare l'applicazione di produzione, si dovrebbe formulare una whitelist e consentire l'accesso alla rete specifici domini e sottodomini.

 Cordova aderisce alla specifica [W3C Widget di accesso][1] , che si basa sulla `<access>` elemento all'interno dell'app `config.xml` file per abilitare l'accesso alla rete a domini specifici.
 Per i progetti che si basano sul flusso di lavoro CLI descritto in l'interfaccia della riga di comando, questo file si trova nella directory principale del progetto.
 Altrimenti per percorsi di sviluppo specifico della piattaforma, posizioni sono elencati nelle sezioni qui sotto.
 (Vedi le varie guide di piattaforma per ulteriori informazioni su ogni piattaforma).